The landscape of genetic genealogy is forever morphing.

 Using the following chart, you can easily plan a testing and transfer strategy.

-- GedMatch has been working to resolve autosomal matching issues between vendor’s chips.
-Patience is a key word.|
+- GedMatch has been working to resolve matching issues between vendors’ chips, autosomal only, no Y or mitochondrial

-|6.
-Files transferred to LivingDNA must be in build 37 format
+- Files must be in build 37 format

 My recommendations are as follows, and why:

 - Y DNA (males only) – Test at Family Tree DNA – they are the only vendor that provides full testing and matching